Washington University in St. Louis supports the use of WashU Sites by its community members as a way to facilitate online communication.

-Washington University representation on digital media platforms shall be authorized through the Office of Public Affairs and the schools.
+Washington University representation on digital media platforms shall be authorized through University Marketing and Communications and the schools.

 Any existing websites or pages that represent Washington University are reviewed routinely and may be amended or, when necessary, removed without prior consent or notice.

 WashU Sites has been developed to allow participating schools or units of Washington University to create their own sites for university-related projects.
 This service is not for personal use.
 Please do not register department or office names or special university project names, unless you are the official representative for that department, office or project.
 Sites that are registered to unauthorized users, or for unauthorized uses, will be deleted and assigned to appropriate departments, offices and/or projects.
 A nonparticipating school or unit may request that any site representing the school or unit without authorization be deleted without approval from the site owner.

 WashU Sites may be used by student organizations as long as the student group is officially recognized by the university.
 Any student organization that is not officially recognized, or one seeking a custom design for its website, should use an alternative service.